gpuweb/gpuweb/design/ErrorHandling.md

 There are a number of cases that developers or applications need error handling for:

  - *Debugging*: Getting errors synchronously during development, to break in to the debugger.
+ - *Fatal Errors*: Handling device/adapter loss, either by restoring WebGPU or by fallback to non-WebGPU content.
+ - *Fallible Allocation*: Making fallible resource allocations (detecting out-of-memory).
+ - *Testing*: Checking success of WebGPU calls, for conformance testing or application unit testing.
  - *Telemetry*: Collecting error logs in deployment, for bug reporting and telemetry.

- - *Recovery*: Recovering from recoverable errors (like out-of-memory on resource creation).
- - *Fatal Errors*: Handling device/adapter loss, either by restoring WebGPU or by fallback to non-WebGPU content.
+There is one other use case that is closely related to error handling:

+ - *Waiting for Completion*: Waiting for completion of off-queue GPU operations (like object creation).

 Meanwhile, error handling should not make the API clunky to use.

-There are several types of WebGPU calls that get their errors handled differently:

- - *Creation*: WebGPU Object creation.
- - *Encoding*: Recording of GPU commands in `GPUCommandEncoder`.
- - *Operations*: Other API calls, such as `GPUQueue.submit`.

 ## *Debugging*: Dev Tools